gcallah/Rationalism/CommonCause/common.md

 the state is not neutral between evil ends and good ends: the state will promote the good ends and surpress the evil ones."
 But Vallier has closed himself off from that response... as we will see later, he must to a vague concept of "reasonable ends," a move is a complete failure.
-He might also make a Kantian response here involving universalizing one's principles... but that would demand that all subjects of the liberal state be Kantians (or at least acquiesce to live under Kantian principles)... and that would hardly make for a "neutral" state!

 My first example here may appear absurd: "Of course, *everyone* objects to serial killing!"
 Well, almost everyone: not serial killers.